-This Nordic walking clip was the very first thing I found on the web when looking for Nordic walking information, in which Klaus Schwanbeck & Greg Bellamy of nordixx Canada pitch their idea for new Nordic walking poles to a panel of potential backers.1 One of the backers, Kevin O’Leary, calls a spade a spade and says bluntly, “You look like a dork, walking around with these poles.”
+This Nordic walking clip was the very first thing I found on the web when looking for Nordic walking information, in which Klaus Schwanbeck & Greg Bellamy of nordixx Canada pitch their idea for new Nordic walking poles to a panel of potential backers. ((“Dragons’ Den” is a TV show in Canada where people try to get funding for their business ideas.))
+One of the backers, Kevin O’Leary, calls a spade a spade and says bluntly, “You look like a dork, walking around with these poles.”

 And suddenly a word I hadn’t heard in maybe 20 years was back in my life!
 Dork!
 But you can Google “nordic walking” and “dork”, and you will get hits dating back years now!

 When Klaus and Greg first Nordic walk out on the stage, the panel members can’t stop themselves from laughing.
 That’s exactly the reaction you’ll get sometimes in real life, too.
 Even grown men seeing someone Nordic walking for the first time will grin, and then have an uncontrollable urge to giggle.

 I don’t mind it anymore; I laugh along with them.
 In fact, if I’m passing them on the sidewalk and see that they’re trying to hold back from laughing, I’ll give them a quick grin which usually sets them off.